Economic Task Force

-Conference releases report on Clusters and the Regional Economy
+Report on Clusters and the Regional Economy Released

-The Conference of Great Lakes and St. Lawrence Governors and Premiers is pleased to release a report by Dr. Christian Ketels entitled “Clusters and Regional Economies:Implications for the Great Lakes-St. Lawrence Region.”
-Dr. Ketels, of the Harvard Business School faculty, first unveiled his research at the 2015 Leadership Summit of the Great Lakes and St. Lawrence Governors and Premiers held in Québec City.
+The Great Lakes St. Lawrence Governors & Premiers is pleased to release a report by Dr. Christian Ketels entitled “Clusters and Regional Economies:Implications for the Great Lakes-St. Lawrence Region.”
+Dr. Ketels, of the Harvard Business School faculty, first unveiled his research at the 2015 Leadership Summit of the Great Lakes St. Lawrence Governors & Premiers held in Québec City.
 A copy of the report can be found here.

 Governors and Premiers Strategize to Attract Foreign Manufacturing Investment